"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 But let’s briefly walk through what’s in each WPForms license.

-The WPForms Pro license is where you have access to payment processor features like PayPal, Stripe, and Square.
 You also have add-on features like offline forms, form abandonment, signature, Zapier, save and resume, geolocation, etc.

 The WPForms Elite license gives you full access to all the features and add-ons.

 You can integrate with Authorize.net payment gateway, webhooks, salesforce, Hubspot CRM, and ActiveCampaign forms.
-Also, the WPForms save and continue feature is available in the Elite plan.

-Gravity forms have a more extensive list of add-ons you can integrate with your web forms.
+Gravity Forms have a more extensive list of add-ons you can integrate with your web forms.

 Gravity Forms Basic License gives you access to email marketing services such as Getresponse, Madmini, Mailgun, HubSpot, iContact, Postmark, reCAPTCHA, and Sendgrid.

-The Pro License offers more add-ons such as Breeze, Trello, Slack, Pipe Video recording, Capsule CRM, Freshbook, Helpscout, Zoho CRM, etc.
+The Pro License offers add-ons such as Breeze, Trello, Slack, Pipe Video recording, Capsule CRM, Freshbook, Helpscout, Zoho CRM, etc.

 It also gives you access to Payment add-ons – PayPal Checkout, Square, and Stripe,